13th Division (United States): Service at Camp Lewis

-The 13 Division was briefly commanded by Brigadier General Frank B. Watson, with Vanderbilt taking command of the 25th Brigade.
+The 13th Division was briefly commanded by Brigadier General Frank B. Watson, with Vanderbilt taking command of the 25th Brigade.
 When the permanent commander, Major General Joseph D. Leitch arrived in October 1918, Watson assumed command of the 26th Brigade.

 In late September 1918, the Spanish influenza epidemic reached Camp Lewis, and the post soon averaged 10 deaths per week.
 In early October, the 213th Engineer Regiment arrived for assignment to the 13th Division, and brought even more ill soldiers into the camp.
 In an effort to halt the widening epidemic, Leitch imposed a quarantine on 19 October.

 A Tacoma Daily Ledger fundraising campaign to erect the world's largest flagpole at Camp Lewis culminated on 12 October 1918, when soldiers attempted to raise a 60-by-90-foot American flag which was mounted on a 314-foot-tall pole made from a Douglas fir tree.
 The event was sparsely attended because of the flu quarantine, and soon after the pole went up, a gust of wind whipped the flag hard enough to snap the pole in three places.
 An attempt to raise a 214-foot pole in November also met with failure, as the wind caught the flag during the dedication ceremony, snapped the pole into two pieces and shredded the flag.
 A third, more traditional flagpole was successfully erected later in November.

 The death of Alexander P. Cronkhite

 Major Alexander P. Cronkhite was a company commander in the 213th Engineers and the son of Major General Adelbert Cronkhite.
 He arrived at Camp Lewis in early October, and was soon hospitalized with influenza.
 Major Cronkhite was released on 21 October, and joined his company for a cross-country hike.
 Because he was still recovering, another officer was temporarily in command.
 When the group stopped to rest and eat lunch, Cronkhite used a borrowed handgun to engage in target practice by shooting at a tobacco tin on a nearby fence post.
 While engaged in this activity, Cronkhite sustained a gunshot wound and died at the scene.
 Subsequent investigation found that it was accidental and self-inflicted.

 Adelbert Cronkhite did not accept this finding, and pushed for several years to have the investigation reopened.
 In the mid-1920s, the sergeant and captain who had been with Alexander Cronkhite when he died were arrested and charged with murder.
-Because the captain was Jewish, Adelbert Cronkhite's cause was taken up by anti-Semitic newspapers, creating a nationwide story.
+Because the captain was Jewish, Adelbert Cronkhite's cause was taken up by antisemitic newspapers, creating a nationwide story.
 When the sergeant was tried, defense attorneys were able to demonstrate that an accidental shooting was the most likely possibility.
 He was acquitted, and charges against the captain were soon dismissed.